EnigmaCurry/d.rymcg.tech/faasd/README.md

 This should route your domain name (`faasd.example.com`) TLS port `443` through Traefik, verifying your username and password, and then forward to the faasd backend port `8080`.

+## Test faas-cli from remote workstation

+Gonna need a registry for this...